How Does Legal Separation Work In Arizona?

-The process of a legal separation is identical to the process of a divorce ( dissolution of marriage).
-The only difference is that the end result leaves you legally married to the other party, but you have legally established yourself as someone acting in an individual capacity rather than on behalf of the community.
+The process of a legal separation is identical to the process for a divorce (dissolution of marriage).
+Once the legal separation is finalized, you have will have legally established yourself as someone acting in an individual capacity rather than on behalf of the community.

 Why Legally Separate?